synthiam/E-21_Neopixel_Blaster/README.md

 A unique feature of this board is that it allows any EZ-Builder compatible board to use Neopixel LEDs, no libraries or precision timing required, the Neopixel Blaster takes care of it.

-The EZ-Builder behavior control for this design is here: https://synthiam.com/Software/Manual/Neopixel-Blaster-16172
+The simple to use EZ-Builder behavior control for this reference design can be found here: https://synthiam.com/Software/Manual/Neopixel-Blaster-16172

 ## Contents